bizlevel/latitude-e7470/README.md

 # latitude-e7470
-All with CentOS 7x for Dell Latitude e7470
+All with Debian or Gentoo for Dell Latitude e7470